iamzee/nl-1/README.md

 ## Start

-Start the local server at port 3000
+Start the local server at port 3000.
+Make sure you have access to the demo server at [cors-anywhere](https://cors-anywhere.herokuapp.com/corsdemo) to fix CORS issues.

 ```bash
 npm start